VipereSolide/createaddition-1.20.1-fork/README.md

 * Blocks additions
   * A vertical slab for the limestone bricks
   * A complete set of blocks for the polished limestone (stairs, slab, wall, and vertical slab)

+### Supplementaries
+* The ashes from Supplementaries are considered waste by the mod.